quaxsze/flask_restplus_udata/doc/swagger.rst

 ------------------------

-Swaggers allows you to expose custom `vendor extensions`_ and you can use them in Flask-RESTPlus with the `@api.vendor` decorator.
+Swaggers allows you to expose custom `vendor extensions`_ and you can use them in flask-restplus-udata with the `@api.vendor` decorator.

 It supports both extensions as `dict` or `kwargs` and perform automatique `x-` prefix: